In the Shelter of Old Growth

 Join us for Volunteer Hour—an easy way to connect while helping with small tasks around UUCB.
 Drop in, chat, and lend a hand for as long as you like.
 Thursdays, 1–3 pm.
 More info.

-The Textile/Arts Group, the Peace Committee and the Social Justice Council are collaborating on the RESIST with RED FUNDRAISER!
+The Textile/Arts Group, the Peace Committee, Immigrant Solidarity at UUCB, and the Social Justice Council are collaborating on the RESIST with RED FUNDRAISER!
 We have mini red hats you can wear on your lapel in solidarity.
 We’ll be in the atrium this Sunday (sofa area) before and after the service!
 Norwegians wore red knit hats during WW II in solidarity, as a sign of resistance to the Nazis.
 We are wearing mini red hats in solidarity, resisting this regime.
 Funds go to Cuba-Gaza-our local Immigrant community.

 UUCB Staff and Board Availability